 The Birch Creek Project

 We believe that proper management of our lands can sustain opportunities for wildlife, ranching, recreation, and wild horses.
-We strive to carry out this work in harmony with local communities while supporting rural livelihoods and First Peoples by working to protect intact ecological processes, while enhancing local ecosystems.

 Science-Led Monitoring and Accountability